Sergio00166/webFILE/README.md

 ## Requirements: ##
  Python3, Windows/Linux, Flask, ffmpeg

- This software includes pysubs2 module under the MIT license you can find the complete LICENSE inside the zip file in app/data/pysubs2.zip

 ## To run the web server: ##
   - To run via flask internal HTTP server via CLI